hardefarogonondo/IBRD-credit-scorecard-predictive-engine/README.md

 }
 ```

-**API Response Format**
+### API Response Format

-Your API request must be in the following format:
+The API will respond with the predicted credit score in the following format:

 ```json
 {